drewmcwilly/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?
 There are a fair amount of NA step observations in the data.
 For the initial analysis, we will remove the NAs and calculate the mean for each day.
-The following histogram provides a visual representation of average daily step values for this individual
+The following histogram provides a visual representation of average daily step values for this individual.

 ```r